 Did it help?

 Next time you’re in the recovery phase of being upset and angry, ask yourself if your anger helped you or not.
 My guess is no. Why didn’t it help you?
 Probably because you discovered that there was more at play than the thing you were just angry about.
 If it did “help you” then discuss with someone close to you how.
-How did you’re anger help you exactly.
+How exactly did your anger help you?